-My name is Evvie and I’m a freelance artist/illustrator and unabashed tarot nut.
-My pet vices are black coffee, red wine, and staying up all night reading.
+My name is Evvie (they/them/she/her) and I’m a freelance artist/illustrator and unabashed tarot nut.
+I'm a nonbinary queer spoonie.
+My pet vices are black coffee, staying up all night, and commencing Halloween season in July.
 Chief among my virtues are empathy, attention to detail, and making vegan peanut-butter cups happen.

 Me & The Cards

-I fell down the tarot rabbit hole about fifteen years ago, circa middle school, when I got my first deck for Christmas.
+I fell down the tarot rabbit hole about nineteen years ago, circa middle school.
 Since then, I’ve gradually let tarot ooze its way into my guts and brains to become a major influence in my creative projects and my life.

-I think of myself as an intermediate reader, and most of the content here is geared for those at a beginner to intermediate level.
+I think of myself as a permanent student, and most of the content here is geared for those at a beginner to intermediate level.
 Each time I pick up a card, do a reading, or crack open a tarot book, I learn something new.
-I hope it stays that way.
+As it should be.

 I spend a lot of time pondering spirituality, philosophy, and mysticism.
-While I adore woo-woo stuff, I try to balance it all with a healthy dose of agnosticism.
+While I adore woo-woo stuff, I try to balance it all with a healthy dose of skepticism.
+(I'm an irreligious animist with an agnostic streak.)
 I strongly believe in developing and using both intuition and reason.